 INS: Why is it so important for emerging companies to adopt a “doing more with less” mentality, rather than trying to emulate the status quo?

 Dr. Piasecki: The “Doing More with Less” mentality is a healthy lens through which we can look at this newly globalized world of scarcity and alarm.
 You can see this in the 30 years of practice at my firm, where firms as different as Warren Buffett’s Shaw Industries and Toyota found value in our approach to competitive frugality.
 Once you learn to participate in this new, larger form of social wealth creation, the world becomes a more intelligible and acceptable place.
 I also believe that operating in this mindset can help a new company flourish in a world that is likely to be capital- and carbon-restrained.
 This is why Doing More with Less is the mantra for success for a life, your family, your firm, whether large or small today.
 Franklin shows that we all must become frugal, innovative and peace loving again, as we all share this same boat and the same seas.

 INS: What’s your perspective on the (very tech-based) collaborative consumption/P2P industry and their potential to impact the business world?

 Dr. Piasecki: I find great promise here.
 We live in a swift and severe world, as I described in my previous book.
+You may find business opportunities and green franchises at the ready.
 However, you can ride [the] with wave with more certainty and success if you consider the principles outlined in the personal narratives of Doing More With Less.
 The two books are sisters in a family that answers this question about new potential.

 In addition, Social networks and the ability to share workloads among people in different parts of the world ties directly to my message.
 We do this every day in my management firm, where seasoned seniors work with new economist and recent college grads.